YuriyGavrilov/TableauJDBCCedrusDATA/README.md

 # TableauJDBCCedrusDATA
-Tableau JDBC connector for CedrusDATA or Triono
+Tableau JDBC connector for CedrusDATA or Trino